 Integrated water resources management – Institutional building and training.

-The long term development goal of the project “IWRM - Institutional Building and Training” which is a collaboration between NIVA and the Ministry of Environmental Conservation and Forestry (MOECAF) is to contribute significantly to the implementation of well-functioning Integrated Water Resources Management at the national level in Myanmar.
-The Irrigation Department (ID) under the Ministry of Agriculture and Irrigation and the Directorate of Water Resources and Improvement of River Systems (DWIR) under the Ministry of Transport are members of the steering group of the project together with MOECAF.
+The long term development goal of the project “IWRM - Institutional Building and Training” which is a collaboration between NIVA and the Ministry of Natural Resources and Environmental Conservation (MONREC) is to contribute significantly to the implementation of well-functioning Integrated Water Resources Management at the national level in Myanmar.
+The Irrigation, Water Utilization and Management Department (IWUMD) under the Ministry of Agriculture, Livestock and Irrigation and the Directorate of Water Resources and Improvement of River Systems (DWIR) under the Ministry of Transport are members of the steering group of the project together with MOECAF.

 The project consists of the four main components listed below, components which together enable IWRM.